photolith/photolith/doc/annotate.rst

 Existing Annotations
 --------------------

-Here you an view previous annotations, if allowed (you are not allowed to view other annotations when viewing an open project).
+Here you can view previous annotations, if allowed (you are not allowed to view other annotations when viewing an open project).
 All existing annotations will be visible on screen, with a color legend along the side of the table.

 You can view a single annotation by clicking on it, this will also allow you to: